spacecomputerio/developer-hub/README.md

-# developer-hub
+# Developer Hub
-Repository to track feature requests of SpaceCompute dev community for cTRNG and beyond.
+Repository to track feature requests of SpaceComputer dev community for cTRNG and beyond.

+## Interaction
+Open an issue with the feature request you would like to see.